Radha Vallabh Temple, Vrindavan: Legend

 According to popular legend, the deity Radhavallabh was never made by any sculptor.
 The deity was given to a devotee named Atmadev by Shiva himself because of his arduous devotion and prayers.
 The Hith Harivansh Mahaprabhu lived 31 years in place called Devavan.
 In the 32nd year of his age, he left for Vrindavan.
 On his way to Vrindavan, he was ordered by goddess Radha herself to marry the daughters of Atmadev and took the idol of Radha Vallabhji to Vrindavan with them.
 As ordered, Hith Harivansh Mahaprabhu married the daughters of Atmadev and Atmadev gifted the idol of Radhavallabh ji to his daughters and Harivansh Mahaprabhu on their marriage.

 Architecture

 Shri Radha Vallabh Temple was situated near Gotam Nagar on the cliff near Bankey Bihari temple.
-The stands out due to its striking architecture and magnificence decor.
+This stands out due to its striking architecture and magnificence decor.
 Constructed in 1585, the Radha Vallabh temple is one of the oldest and long-living temples, majestically built using red sandstones at a time when they were used for building only high palaces, imperial buildings and royal forts.
 The wall of the temple is 10 feet thick and are pierced in 2 stages.